Next Start

 What Does the Catalytic Converter Do?

-A catalytic converter uses a chamber called a catalyst to change the harmful compounds from an engine’s emissions into safe gases, like steam.
+A purpose of a catalytic converter is to use a chamber called a catalyst to change the harmful compounds from an engine’s emissions into safe gases, like steam.
 It works to split up the unsafe molecules in the gases that a car produces before they get released into the air.

 The catalytic converter is located on the underside of a vehicle and looks like a large metal box.
 There are two pipes coming out of it.
 The convertor utilizes these two pipes and the catalyst during the process of making the gases safe to be expelled.